Frequently Asked Questions

 Please email techsupport[at]swingleft.org.
 We’ll look into it and respond as soon as possible.

 My closest Swing District is not within driving distance.
 What can I do?

-In some parts of the country, there are simply no nearby Swing Districts (sorry, Pacific Northwest).
-Don’t worry: we’ll still share plenty of ways to support Swing Districts from afar—even if your closest one is 1,000-plus miles away.
-We’re also constantly tracking the competitive districts.
+In some parts of the country, there are simply no nearby Swing Districts.
+Don’t worry: there are still plenty of ways to support Swing Districts from afar—even if your closest one is 1,000-plus miles away.
+We’re also constantly tracking the most competitive districts.
 We’ll will notify you if a district closer to you becomes competitive or if there are other related activities you can participate in nearby.

 Will Swing Left adjust its definition of Swing Districts or alter its map moving forward?